 Lifestyle

-The Streaming Wars Just Changed Forever: What the $82.7B Deal Means for Viewers
+Streaming Wars Changed Forever: The $82.7B Deal Impact

 The biggest media deal in history will reshape how you watch TV.
 Here's what changes and what it means for your subscriptions.